Savolaine/Savolaine/README.md

 👋 Hello there!
-I'm Pekki, a passionate software developer currently studying at Riveria University.
+I'm Pekki, a passionate software developer currently studying at Riveria Vocational Institute aka "Amis".
 With a focus on creating elegant solutions, I've gained proficiency in a wide range of programming languages, frameworks, and tools.

 ## About Me